pedrofuentes79/DolarBot/README.md

 - Sends users a short message with the latest currency values.
 - Compares previous prices with current ones with an emoji embedded in the message.

+- Allows users to check (via direct message) the currency value of any given date.

 ## APIs

 DolarBot utilizes the following APIs: